demisto/content/Packs/HashiCorpTerraform/Integrations/HashiCorpTerraform/README.md

 ### terraform-plan-get

 ***
-Get plan JSON file or the plan meta data.
+Get the plan JSON file or the plan meta data.

 #### Base Command